ellaism/ellaism.org/comparison.md

 consists of 11.11 million coins pre-mined in the genesis block in which the founder controls the private key.

+The Expanse network also has the Tokenlab project.

 ## Ubiq

 Ubiq is a re-launch of Jumbucks (JBS) and is advertised to be no pre-mine.
 While